 All of our product candidates, including our most advanced product candidate, HB-101, will require substantial additional development time and resources before we would be able to apply for and receive regulatory approvals and begin generating revenue from product sales.
-Before launching our first products, if approved, we plan to establish our own manufacturing facility to minimize or eliminate our reliance on contract manufacturing organizations, or CMOs, which will require substantial capital expenditures and cause additional operating expenses.
+Before launching our first products, if approved, we plan to establish our own manufacturing facility to minimize or eliminate our reliance on contract manufacturing organizations (CMOs) which will require substantial capital expenditures and cause additional operating expenses.
 We currently have no marketing and sales organization and have no experience in marketing products; accordingly, we will incur significant expenses to develop a marketing organization and sales force in advance of generating any commercial product sales.
 As a result, we will need substantial additional capital to support our operating activities.
-In addition, we expect to incur additional legal, accounting and other expenses in operating our business, including the additional costs associated with operating as a public company.
+In addition, we expect to continue to incur legal, accounting and other expenses in operating our business, including the costs associated with operating as a public company.

 We currently anticipate that we will seek to fund our operations through equity or debt financings or other sources, such as government grants and additional collaboration agreements with third parties.
 Adequate funding may not be available to us on acceptable terms, or at all.
 If sufficient funds on acceptable terms are not available when needed, we will be required to significantly reduce our operating expenses and delay, reduce the scope of, or eliminate one or more of our development programs.
-Further, we expect to incur additional costs associated with operating as a public company.

-We have incurred net losses each year since our inception in 2011, including net losses of \$43.0 million for the year ended December 31, 2019 and \$16.2 million for the year ended December 31, 2018.
-As of December 31, 2019, we had an accumulated deficit of \$103.0 million and we do not expect positive cash flows from operations in the foreseeable future.
+We have incurred net losses each year since our inception in 2011, including net losses of \$44.1 million for the year ended December 31, 2020 and \$43.0 million for the year ended December 31, 2019.
+As of December 31, 2020, we had an accumulated deficit of \$147.1 million and we do not expect positive cash flows from operations in the foreseeable future.
 We expect to continue to incur net operating losses for at least the next several years as we advance our product candidates through clinical development, seek regulatory approval, prepare for and, if approved, proceed to commercialization, continue our research and development efforts and invest to establish a commercial manufacturing facility.